MaddyGuthridge/slides-xp/README.md

 ![A slide themed after the Windows XP desktop.](./assets/slide.jpg)

-Ending slide, which are also customizable:
+Ending slide, which is also customizable:

 ![A slide that looks like a Windows XP blue screen of death](./assets/bsod.jpg)